The connectivity carcass of a vertex subset in a graph: both odd and even case: Projection of a stretched unit to a proper path

 With the projection defined above, the following lemma is an immediate corollary of Theorem \ref{thm:all-cuts-defined-by-e}. \begin{lemma} In any cycle in ${\mathcal H}$, there exists at most one structural edge to which $\omega$ can be projected. \end{lemma}

-Let $e$ be a cycle-edge in ${\cal H}$.
+Let $e$ be a cycle edge in ${\cal H}$.
 Recall that ${\cal H}$ is a $t$-cactus, therefore, each endpoint of $e$ has exactly one tree edge incident on it.
 So, based on the projection defined above and Lemma \ref{lem: tree-cut-defines-same-S-partition-as-cut-defined-by-2-adjacent-edges-of-cycle}, the following lemma is immediate.

-\begin{lemma} If $\omega$ is projected to a cycle-edge $e$ in ${\cal H}$, $\omega$ is projected to each tree edge incident on its endpoints. \end{lemma}
+\begin{lemma} If $\omega$ is projected to a cycle edge $e$ in ${\cal H}$, $\omega$ is projected to each tree edge incident on its endpoints. \end{lemma}

 The following is an immediate corollary of Lemma \ref{lem: cycle-edge-to-two-tree-edges}. \begin{corollary} If $\omega$ is a stretched unit, it is projected to at least one tree edge. \end{corollary}